UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/README.md

 - Contrast Xamarin.Forms with other mobile development strategies
 - Know how to install and configure the required development tools
-- Create a simple single-page app for both Android and iOS
+- Create a simple single-page app for both Android and iOS using a stack layout
 - Create a reference to an element on a page
 - Create an event handler in Code for an UI component specified in XAML

 ### XAML
-- Compare and contrast an XML elelement and attribute
+- Compare and contrast an XML element and attribute
 - Explain the meaning and purpose of an XML namespace
 - Create a reference to a view object
 - Use a simple stack view to lay out controls